junclemente/ADS502-FinalProject/README.md

 ```

 ## Project Intro/Objective

-The main purpose of this project is _<enter reason>_. \_Describe the goals of the project
-and potential impacts.
-Mention the needs/applications of your project clearly.
-Limit to one/two short paragraphs(s).

 The main purpose of this project is to develop a machine learning model to accurately predict the severity of an accident based on specific features.